Explaining The Stock Market To A 12-Year-Old Part 1

 “Because he is already one of the owners of the company,” he says.

-“That’s right,” I concurred.
-“Now what if our plan is to put up hundreds of branches all over the country – your father’s money will not be enough to do that.
-We need more people to invest in the business.
 And one of the ways to do that is to make our private company, public.
-Which means we will be selling part ownership of our business to the public and anyone who wants to become an owner can buy a share.”
+This means we will be selling part ownership of our business to the public and anyone who wants to become an owner can buy a share.”

 “So when that happens,” he concludes.
 “Your private company now becomes a public company.”

 “Yes, that’s right,” I agreed.
 “And that’s where the stock market comes in.
-The stock market is a place where you can buy shares of public companies and become a part owner of those businesses.”
+The stock market is a place where you can buy shares of public companies and become a part-owner of those businesses.”

 “And make money when the business earns, right?” he quipped.